sureshbabukannan/SparkifyUserChrun/ReadMe.md

 ### For final project of Datascientist Nanodegree by [Udacity](https://www.udacity.com/course/data-scientist-nanodegree--nd025)

 ## Project Overview
 Sparkify is a fictious online Music poral for sogns and music.
-The user are can listen to sogns and music as `Guest` or `Registered` users.
+The user are can listen to songs and music as `Guest` or `Registered` users.

 The registered user can be `free` or `paid` level users.
 The users, can `listen`, `add a friend`, `thumps up`, `thumbs down` to a song.
 User can also `Upgrade` to paid subscription and `Upgrade` multiple levels of subscription, `Downgrade` to lower paid level `Downgrade` free level